peterhinch/micropython-micro-gui/README.md

 a widget may be changed programmatically, for example to highlight an overrange condition.
-There is limited support for [icons](https://github.com/peterhinch/micropython-font-to-py/blob/master/writer/WRITER.md#3-icons) in pushbuttons via icon fonts.
+There is limited support for [icons](https://github.com/peterhinch/micropython-font-to-py/blob/master/writer/WRITER.md#3-icons) in pushbuttons via icon fonts, also via the [BitMap widget](./README.md#619-bitmap-widget).

 The following, taken from `gui.demos.simple.py`, is a complete application.
 It shows a message and has "Yes" and "No" buttons which trigger a callback.